Conquest Earth

-Conquest Earth is a real-time strategy video game, published in 1997 by Eidos Interactive, in which aliens from Jupiter invade Earth.
+Conquest Earth, also known as Conquest Earth: First Encounter, is a real-time strategy video game, published in 1997 by Eidos Interactive, in which aliens from Jupiter invade Earth.

 Gameplay

 In Conquest Earth, the player can choose to play as Jovians, aliens from Jupiter, or humans.
 Humans and Jovians have different menu layouts and tactics which they can employ for offensive and defensive actions.
-Also, the Jovians must deal with the atmosphere of the Earth, which obstructs their view, by using special troops; the humans also face a problem in the sulphur shrouds of Jupiter.
+Also, the Jovians must deal with the atmosphere of the Earth, which obstructs their view, by using special troops; the humans also face a problem in the sulfur shrouds of Jupiter.
 The player can take direct control over any unit, or delegate control to commanders.
 There is a system called "way-points", which allows the players to bind together multiple locations and thus directly give the units a path which they will follow.
 The Jovians have several tactical maneuvers, including transforming into vehicles and other objects.
 All enemies will adapt to the moves made in the game, while actively testing the defense or ambushing the troops.

-The game uses DirectDraw to enhance the game's terrain and unit visuals, and Real-time stereo distancing for the sounds.
+The game uses DirectDraw to enhance the game's terrain and unit visuals, and real-time stereo distancing for the sounds.
 It implements its own view system for battles.
-A picture-in-picture option allows to view 3 locations at the same time.
+A picture-in-picture option allows the player to view 3 locations at the same time.
 The player can choose from two modes of play, normal real-time strategy, or a more complicated variant.